codeweavers/fed-graduate-role/README.md

 This is the easiest way to run and develop your app locally.

-##Martha's Notes
+## Martha's Notes

 👀 = doing
 ✅ = done
 🤔 = curious/question for CWs/find out more
+🛎️ = take note, Martha!

-###Process (5/4/23)
+### Process (5/4/23)

-Read through README ✅
+ • Read through README ✅
+ 🤔 What does 'hydrate' mean?
+ 🤔 What other Pokémon APIs are out there?

-Set up folders in GitHub + VS Code ✅
+ • Set up folders in GitHub + VS Code ✅

-Read through PokéAPI documentation
+ • Read through PokéAPI documentation
+ 🤔 What's a Wrapper Library?
+Creates a simple interface.
+ 🛎️ This could be handy for making sure there are 50 results on each page.
+Resources List/Pagination: 'If you would like to change this just add a 'limit' query parameter to the GET request, e.g. ?limit=60.
+You can use 'offset' to move to the next page, e.g. ?limit=60&offset=60.'
+ 🛎️ Potential additional functionality with Abilities: http://bulbapedia.bulbagarden.net/wiki/Ability

-Research Pokédex
+ • Research Pokédex

-Research TypeScript
+ • Research TypeScript

-Research Angular
+ • Research Angular

-Research Bootstrap
+ • Research Bootstrap

-What is my MVP?
+ • What is my MVP?

-Make Wireframe
+ • Make Wireframe